lamc305/lamc305/README.md

 Front-End Developer
 -------------------

-I have 23 years old, and discovered that I like programming too much,
+I have 23 years old, and discovered that I like programming too much.

 * 🌍  I'm based in Venezuela
 * ✉️  You can contact me at [lamc3005@gmail.com](mailto:lamc3005@gmail.com)